 The text tells you that Abraham ran up to them de jentrade de tende (from the entrance of the tent).
-You will remember that butâsi par tiere means to prostrate (literally, to throw oneself to the ground).
-Abraham bows down in deference.
+You will remember that butâsi par tiere means to take to the ground (in deference).

 You will remember that il paron, depending on the context, can mean master, ruler, leader, boss, etc. Abraham uses the term paron here as a term of respect; it is seen rendered in English Bibles as my Lord.

 my Lord, please